icerpc/icerpc-docs/pages/docs/icerpc-core/connection/client-vs-server-connections.md

 ## Creating a server

 On the server-side, you accept server connections with an instance of the Server class.
-This server listens for and accepts new connections on its configured server address (LINK).
+This server listens for and accepts new connections on its configured [server address](server-address).

 In C#, this is again a two-step process, where you first construct the server and later call `Listen`:
 ```csharp